Nikoms/phpunit-fail-lover/README.md

 </phpunit>
 ```

-This will only re-use the last modified file in the folder `path/to/ouput/folder`.
-If the folder is empty, it creates the file `fail-lover.txt`.
+**Log**: It will write tests that failed in the last modified file of the folder `path/to/ouput/folder`.
+If the folder is empty and at least one test fails, it creates the file `fail-lover.txt`.
+**Replay**: It will only launch tests from the last modified file in the folder `path/to/ouput/folder`.
+If the folder is empty, all tests will be executed.